custom-dev-tools/wampserver-php-cli-version-changer/README.md

 When the user (or the user's script) calls `php` or `php.exe`, the path pointing to the executable will be used.
 If an environment path contains two or more paths to a PHP executable, then only the first one found is executed.
 The other php executables will never be called, ever.

-Based on this information and pursuant to the successful selection of a PHP version number, this script scans and then removes any and all reference to any php executable path(s) found within the environment 'user' path prior to appending the selected PHP version path.
+Based on this information and pursuant to the successful selection of a PHP version number, this script scans and then removes any and all reference to any php executable path(s) found within the environment 'user' path (or the cmd window 'session' path) prior to appending the selected PHP version path.

 The PHP CLI version number returned by typing `php -v` at the command prompt should be the same as that selected by you when using this script.
 If it is not, there is a strong chance that there is reference to a PHP executable within the environment 'system' path.
 To correct this situation, you must remove this reference from the environment 'system' path manually.

-Both the environment 'user' and 'system' paths can be accessed by clicking 'Start' -> 'Control Panel' -> 'System' -> 'Advanced system settings' -> 'Environment Variables...'
+Access the environment 'user' and 'system' paths by:

+* Windows 7: Clicking 'Start' -> 'Control Panel' -> 'System' -> 'Advanced system settings' -> 'Environment Variables...'
+* Windows 10: Clicking 'Start Search' -> Type 'env' -> Click the result 'Edit system environment variables' -> 'Environment Variables...'

 ### How do I remove the error at the bottom of the WampServer right-click menu?